 In Bangkok stay on or near the Khao San Road for the best chance of impromptu Singhas with your new friends – NapPark is a good choice, with its communal tamarind-shaded courtyard and TV room.

 Group activities are a great way to make friends fast.
 You can try everything, from day trips to Thai cookery courses.
-If you want an insight into Thailand through food, in Bangkok try Helping Hands or the vegetarian May Kaidee, and in Chiang Mai the Thai Cookery School.
+If you want an insight into Thailand through food, try a cooking class in either Bangkok or Chiang Mai.

-When travelling alone in Thailand, the standard rules apply: don’t take unlicensed taxis and don’t go home with strangers.
+The standard precautions apply: don’t take unlicensed taxis and don’t go home with strangers.
 As long as you use your common sense, Thailand is a perfectly safe place to travel.
+Many hostels will also have female-only dorms.

-Unfortunately drug-muggings are known to sometimes happen in Thailand, but these are easily avoided.
+Unfortunately drug-muggings are known to sometimes happen in Thailand.
 Don’t eat or drink anything a stranger gives you, especially on a train or at a full moon party.
 Trains and buses are ripe for petty theft so keep all your valuables with you when you travel.